Popanilla

-The Voyage of Captain Popanilla is the second novel written by Benjamin Disraeli who would later become a Prime Minister of the United Kingdom.
-It is allegorical in that the story of a fantastic voyage disguises a satire on contemporary society.
+The Voyage of Captain Popanilla is the second novel by Benjamin Disraeli, who later became a prime minister of the United Kingdom.
+Its allegory of a fantastic voyage is a satire on contemporary society.

 Background

 Popanilla was published in 1828, a period of Disraeli's life described by one of his biographers as “almost a blank”.
 It had been submitted to the publisher John Murray four years earlier entitled "The Adventures of Mr. Aylmer Papillion" but was rejected.
 As an allegorical novella describing a fantastic voyage, it was influenced by Jonathan Swift's "Gulliver's Travels" and probably by works of Samuel Johnson and Voltaire.

 Synopsis

 Fantaisie is an undiscovered remote and idyllic island in the Indian Ocean with mermaids and serpents.
 One day the indigenous people's sunset is disturbed by a ship, which they presume to be a sea monster, sinking.
 Popanilla is on the beach looking for the hair lock of his mistress which he has lost.
 He comes across a sea chest and investigates its contents, namely books.

 After a spell in seclusion reading the books, Popanilla returns to his community and tries to convince the king and the assembly that they should develop as an island.
 They do not understand what he means and the king banishes him.
 However his ideas gain traction with the young men on the island, such that the king summons him back.
 Sarcastically the king says that he should seek what is required for the island's development and has him despatched on a canoe out in the ocean.

 After 3 days on the ocean, Popanilla comes to a civilised island (Vraibleusia) where he is shown round its capital (Hubbabub) by Skindeep.
 He learns that, despite being the richest nation in the world, it is heavily in debt.
 Popanilla exchanges the gold he brought from Fantaisie for the island's currency, pink shells which, although readily available on the island's beach, can only be collected on pain of death, other than by the authorities.
 Skindeep is not able to answer the “Great Shell Question”, i.e. what would happen if everyone enacted their entitlement to convert their shells to gold.
 All the island's corn is supplied by the centuries-old “Aboriginal Inhabitant” since this has always been the case.

 Popanilla is a star attraction of Vraibleusia and is proclaimed as the Ambassador for Fantaisie.
 He is invited to meet an ancient patched-up statue which can speak no wrong and is the ultimate power on the island, his decrees causing the stock market to ebb and flow.
 A massive fleet full of goods is prepared to set sail for Fantaisie.
 Vast quantities of pink shells are issued to finance the fleet, leading to a massive stock boom which creates a nouveau riche strata sadly lacking in manners.